wsdjeg/flygrep.nvim/README.md

 ## Feedback

-The development of this plugin is in [`SpaceVim/bundle/flygrep.nvim`](https://github.com/SpaceVim/SpaceVim/tree/master/bundle/flygrep.nvim) directory.

-If you encounter any bugs or have suggestions, please file an issue in the [issue tracker](https://github.com/SpaceVim/SpaceVim/issues)
+If you encounter any bugs or have suggestions, please file an issue in the [issue tracker](https://github.com/wsdjeg/flygrep.nvim/issues)